-Organization(s): Indian Health Service: Telebehavioral Health Center of Excellence
+Organization(s): IHS Telebehavioral Health Center of Excellence (TBHCE)

-The Success of Telehealth Care in the Indian Health
+Success of Telehealth Care in the Indian Health Service

-Describes three successful telehealth initiatives in Indian Country.
-Highlights barriers and opportunities to better reach American Indian and Alaska Native populations.
+barriers, and future opportunities to better serve American Indian and Alaska Native populations.

 Author(s): Hays, H., Carroll, M., Ferguson, S., Fore, C., & Horton, M.

 Provides considerations for developing telehealth programs serving American Indian and Alaska Native (AI/AN)

 populations.
 Includes strategies for setting up a telehealth practice and a telebehavioral program.
 Covers